samschott/desktop-notifier/docs/background/platform_support.rst

 ***********

 Reply fields are supported on macOS and iOS.
 If ``reply_field`` is set to True, a "Reply" button and text input field will be show.
-The button will always placed first, before any other buttons.
-The placeholder and button text are currently not customisable, even when allowed by the native platform APIs.
+This will always be placed before any other buttons.
+The placeholder and button text are currently not customisable, even when supported by the native platform APIs.

 Attachments
 ***********